 It would attract significant new investment in the area and support sustainable economic growth in Medway.
-Uniper’s emerging proposals for the site would deliver:
+Uniper’s proposals for the site would deliver:

 An attractive scheme to meet market demand, including a mixture of commercial, manufacturing and industrial uses along with storage and distribution, including data centre and energy uses.

 New high quality employment with around 330,000sqm of employment space that could create around 2,000 to 2,500 permanent, full-time equivalent jobs once the MedwayOne is fully occupied.
 In addition, around 700 temporary construction jobs could also be created as a result of the proposed redevelopment, predominantly on the site and over the lifetime of the build.

 New opportunities for local businesses during the construction phase and in the supply chain.